Minor From Out-of-State

 - Submit a nonrefundable fee of $39.00.

 - Bring proof of identity (name and date of birth.)

 - Bring social security card.

 - Bring two (2) documents of Utah residence address.

 - Visit our Required Documentation page for what is acceptable proof of each type of document required.

 - Bring your valid driver license from another state (which you will surrender upon application.)

 - You will be required to pass a 25-question written knowledge test that is open-book.

 - If 17 and under parent/legal guardian must sign for financial responsibility.
-At any time the parent or legal guardian who signed for financial responsibility on the minor’s application can choose to withdraw their signature until the minor is 18 years of age, and for any reason.
-This action would invalidate the driver license and the minor could reapply when they reach the age of 18, or if the parent/legal guardian signed a new application.
-There would be a licensing fee and written knowledge test to reapply.
+At any time, the parent or legal guardian who signed for financial responsibility on the minor’s application can withdraw their signature until the minor is 18 years of age and for any reason.
+This action would invalidate the driver license, and the minor could reapply when they reach the age of 18 or if the parent/legal guardian signed a new application.
+There would be a licensing fee and a written knowledge test to reapply.

 - Understand the requirements/restrictions that are in place for the minor driver at certain ages.